Cyriaque Lamar

 There goes that day you were stolen at the beach.

-The light was coming straight at her.
+The light was coming for her.

-There goes the poetry slam.
+There goes our poetry slam-

-The pig was in an air pocket.
+She was in an air pocket.

-The human wore spectacles, with thick lenses, a wedge of ticky-tack on the side.
+By the light of the supernova, Tippi saw her savior: they wore spectacles, with a wedge of ticky-tack on the side.

 Future, New Jersey - Warrior Woman